 The 9th Annual U.S. 36 Highway Treasure Hunt will be held on Friday, Saturday and Sunday, September 19-21.
 This is a 400-mile treasure hunt across Kansas on U.S. Hwy 36.

-Preschool storytime will be held at the library on Thursday, August 21.
-The library staff will be sharing stories, songs, games, and a craft about "Robots."
-Come join the fun.
+Preschool Story-time will be held at the library on Thursday, September 4 at 10:30 am.
+The library staff will be sharing stories, songs, games, and a craft about "Quilts."
+Come help make a story-time paper quilt!

 Are you looking for information about local businesses?
 The Norton County Business Directory is now on-line and available under the Chamber of Commerce or Economic Development tabs.